FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/how-tos.md

 ## Modifying Page Properties

-### How to navigate?
+### Navigating from one page to another

 Within an app, navigation is the process of moving between different pages, enabling users to interact with various features and content efficiently.
 Let's see how to do that in FlutterFlow:

 <div style={{
     position: 'relative',